samueloph/samueloph.github.io/content/blog/debian-13-my-list-of-exciting-new-features/index.md

 first enabled it.
 Note that we first switched the curl CLI to GnuTLS, but then ended up releasing the curl CLI linked with OpenSSL (as support arrived later).

-Debian was the first Linux distro to enable it in the default build of the curl package, but Gentoo enabled it a few weeks earlier in their non-default flavor of the package, kudos to them!
+Debian was the first stable Linux distro to enable it, and within rolling-release-based distros; Gentoo enabled it first in their non-default flavor of the package and Arch Linux did it three months before we pushed it to Debian Unstable/Testing/Stable-backports, kudos to them!

 HTTP/3 is not used by default by the curl CLI, you have to enable it with `--http3` or `--http3-only`.